-To outline the approach to handling situations in which a person’s disregard for appropriate conduct at Idea Exchange requires action that may in some cases include the issuing of a Trespass Notice under the Ontario Trespass to Property Act.
+This policy outlines the approach to handling situations in which a person’s disregard for appropriate conduct at Idea Exchange requires action that may in some cases include the issuing of a Trespass Notice under the Ontario Trespass to Property Act.
 It also identifies the appeals process for people who are excluded as a result of misconduct.

-d) staff may levy material cost recovery and associated charges,
+d) staff may charge for material cost recovery and associated charges;

-e) the person may be expelled from Idea Exchange for a period of time, which can include three months or six months exclusion period;
+e) the person may be suspended from all Idea Exchange locations for a period of time, which can include three months or six months exclusion period;

-f) a written Letter of Trespass may be issued to the person or mailed to an appropriate guardian, explaining that s/he is banned from the branch for a period of time,
+f) a Trespass Notice may be issued to the person or mailed to an appropriate guardian, informing that they are excluded from all Idea Exchange locations for a period of time;

 g) in every case, staff will keep a record of the name of the person responsible for the misconduct.

-- A system wide exclusion from all Idea Exchange locations may be applied when theft, violence, threat of violence (online or in person), persistent disregard for the Code of Conduct, exhibitionism, vandalism or other criminal activity occurs, the following actions may be taken:
+- A system wide exclusion from all Idea Exchange locations may be applied when theft, violence, threat of violence (online or in person), persistent disregard for the Code of Conduct, exhibitionism, vandalism or other criminal activity occurs the following actions may be taken:

-a) police will be notified depending on the nature and severity of the violation,
+b) police will be notified depending on the nature and severity of the violation;

-c) staff will issue a Letter of Trespass and expel the person from the premises for a period of time, which can include a 12-month exclusion period;
+c) staff will issue a Trespass Notice informing the person that they are excluded from the premises and all services for a period of time, which can include a 12-month exclusion period;

-d) upon review of the incident, the period of time banning the person from the premises may be extended by the Chief Executive Officer.
+d) upon review of the incident, the length of time of the exclusion from all Idea Exchange locations may be extended by the Chief Executive Officer.

 Reinstatement of Library Privileges

 - Any person committing a minor violation will be informed of the date they can return to the premises.
 Any person who has been served a Trespass Notice for a 12-month period of time for a major violation will be notified that they must apply in writing at the end of the suspension period to the Chief Executive Officer for reinstatement of library and gallery privileges.

 - The Chief Executive Officer shall consider all applications for reinstatement using the following criteria:

 b) the past behaviour of the person making the application with regards to the Code of Conduct;

 d) where applicable, whether the person has reimbursed Idea Exchange for all expenses incurred as a result of the person’s actions.

-- The Chief Executive Officer may extend the exclusion period and refuse to reinstate the library and gallery privileges of a person requesting reinstatement.
+- The Chief Executive Officer may extend the exclusion period for an indefinite period and refuse to reinstate the library and gallery privileges of a person requesting reinstatement.
 A person who has applied for reinstatement shall be informed in writing of the Chief Executive Officer’s decision and the reasons for the decision.

-- A person has the right to appeal, in writing to the Cambridge Public Library Board, a Letter of Trespass and revocation or extension of the same.
+- A person has the right to appeal, in writing to the Cambridge Public Library Board, a Notice of Trespass and revocation or extension of the same.
 The decision of the Library Board is final and there are no further steps to be taken in the appeals process.